 On May 23, an executive meeting of China's State Council said the country would launch further economic stimulus measures in an effort to push the economy back on a normal track to ensure it is operating within a reasonable range.

 These measures include a phased reduction in the purchase tax on some passenger cars, totaling RMB 60 billion.
-Specific details of the policy have not yet been announced.
+Specific details of the have not yet been announced.

 China currently imposes a 10 percent purchase tax on vehicles with internal combustion engine (ICE) vehicles, but NEVs are exempted.